 How are site visit chairs appointed?

-Lastly, if selected as a site visitor are you obligated or do you have the right of refusal?
+If selected as a site visitor, are you obligated to accept or do you have the right of refusal?